MariaProcopii/LFAF/reports/FIRST_LAB_REPORT.md

    b.
 Add one function that would generate 5 valid strings from the language expressed by your given grammar;

    c.
-Implement some functionality that would convert and object of type Grammar to one of type Finite Automaton;
+Implement some functionality that would convert and object of type grammar.Grammar to one of type Finite Automaton;

    d.
 For the Finite Automaton, please add a method that checks if an input string can be obtained via the state transition from it;

 ## Implementation description

-First of all I started by implementing the `Grammar` class which contains a set of terminal, non-terminal variables, hashMap of productions and start symbol.
+First of all I started by implementing the `grammar.Grammar` class which contains a set of terminal, non-terminal variables, hashMap of productions and start symbol.
 To make an instance of the grammar class you should provide a char list of mentioned above elements.
 Methods `genNonTerminalVariables()` and `genTerminalVariables()` just take the provided char list and add it in a hashSet.
 Method `genProductions()` makes a hashMap which contains left side of production ( the key ) and the arraylist of possible right side elements ( the value ).
 It checks if the passed element form the list exists in hashMap and add it by key.
 If it is not present, it adds it and make a new arraylist.

 ```java
  public void genProductions(char[] prodKey, String[] prodVal) {